lucpoisson/GaussianMixtureUniversality/README.md

 ## Structure

 In this repository we provide the code and some guided example to help the reader to reproduce the figures of the paper [1].
-The repository is structured as follows.
+The repository is structured as follows:

 | File                          | Description                                                                                                                                                    |
 |-------------------------------|----------------------------------------------------------------------------------------------------------------------------------------------------------------|